Braintrust Review

 What does Braintrust actually do?

 The strongest reason to use Braintrust is that it treats AI quality work like release engineering instead of vibe checking.
-Once a team has real users hitting prompts, the problem is not getting one good answer in a playground.
-The problem is proving the system still behaves after a prompt rewrite, model swap, new tool call, or routing change.
-Braintrust gives those teams a shared place to inspect traces, keep datasets, run evals, compare outputs, and review failures without stitching the process together from spreadsheets, notebooks, and app logs.
+Once real users are involved, the problem is not getting one good answer in a playground.
+It is proving the system still behaves after a prompt rewrite, model swap, or routing change.

 What you can do with it